Bourgeau Left-Hand and Bourgeau Right-Hand are neighbouring climbs on Mount Bourgeau near Sunshine Village.

 ATES 4 (Extreme)

-Bourgeau Left-Hand is a prominent south-facing climb on Mt Bourgeau that is easily seen from the Sunshine Village gondola.
-With a moderate approach and a consistently steep four-pitch climb, this is a classic for those looking for a sustained grade 5 climb.
-The first pitch is often thin and can fall off a couple times in a season.
-This climb has a great deal of avalanche terrain directly above it and it DOES NOT get controlled by Parks Canada or the ski resort.
+Bourgeau Right-Hand is a classic grade 4 ice climb with multiple tiers and steps.
+Parking is at Sunshine Village and it has about an hour approach.
+The pitches can often form quite thin and it isn’t always a regular former.
+When it does form, it often falls apart later in the winter or gets covered by avalanche debris.
+This climb also has a great deal of avalanche terrain directly above it and on route, and gets a great deal of direct sun.
+Parks Canada occasionally (once every few years) does avalanche control above Bourgeau Right-Hand to protect the Sunshine Village parking lot below because the dust cloud from a large avalanche can blow right across the lot.
 Bourgeau Right-Hand and Left-Hand are both subject to legal closures by Parks Canada when they are doing avalanche control above the Sunshine road.
 Notifications are posted to the Banff-Yoho-Kootenacy avalanche bulletin and there are signs at the start of each approach trail that are flipped to say CLOSED.

-- 77% have seen debris on the climb or below it, or on the walk off
+- 72% of respondents saw debris on the climb or below it, or on the walk off

 Time of year and day

 - February- April, and December to January saw the greatest number of ascents and debris and lastly October to November

 - 90% between 6:00am-12:00pm

 - 20% of avalanches witnessed occurred between 12–6 p.m.

 - 10% occurred after 6 p.m.

 - 69% of respondents saw debris at the base of the climb